 which may concern this assignment.
 He complained about the lack of payment and expenses, in addition to his protests which were more about the equestrian monument.
 Somehow we understand that Leonardo wasn’t happy with the commission, but it turned his career entirely after then.
 He exercised his talents to paint on a grander scale than ever before!

-Versions Of The Last Supper Painting Throughout The History.
+Versions of the Last Supper Painting Throughout the History.

-Before Leonardo, there were many European artists who made Last Supper in their own way.
+Before Leonardo, there were many European artists who made the Last Supper in their own way.
 It is no surprise in knowing that before Leonardo, many artists envisaged The Last Supper for more than a thousand years.
 I will let you know all the crucial and known versions by different artists.

-The earliest surviving mosaic was from the basilica of San Apollinare Nuovo in Ravena from the fifth century to show the life cycles of Christ.
+The earliest surviving mosaic was from the Basilica of San Apollinare Nuovo in Ravena from the fifth century to show the life cycles of Christ.
 Further, the scene was a part of illuminated manuscripts, ivory and stone carvings and cathedrals on their glass windows.

 Then came one the finest example of the scene in a refectory setting in the middle of the fifteenth century, situated in the convent of Sant Apollonia in Florence, commissioned by Andrea del Castagno.
 He created a near-perfect illusion of the three-dimensional space, giving a lifelike presence of Christ and the apostles.
 In his version, John leans sleepily against Christ, whereas the Apostles talk calmly among themselves.